danielballan/personal-blog/content/posts/2019-07-01-sharing-notebooks.md

 brittle.
 Maybe a tool that can that can provide a *guess* as a starting point to be reviewed and refined by the sender could be viable.

-We can also make the tools behind Binder applicable in other contexts.
+We can also make the tools behind Binder directly applicable in more contexts.
 For example, we could imagine:

 * a JupyterHub Service that builds a container from a REES without requiring Kubernetes
 * an alternate builder that turns a REES into conda environment, for the subset